Registration Policies & Class Procedures

 In an effort to respect campers’ privacy, ensure safety, and allow campers to maintain focus, we do not permit audience members to photograph, videotape, or record campers during camp performances.

+Campers need to bring their own (peanut and nut-FREE) lunch and snacks.
 Please send food that does not need to be refrigerated or microwaved.
-Additionally, we encourage all students to bring their own water bottles with their names on them so that they can stay hydrated all day long!
+Additionally, all students should bring their own water bottles (preferably with their names on them) so that they can stay hydrated all day long!
 Concessions will not be available for purchase during the camp day.

 In alignment with theatre practices, we ask that cell phones, tablets, and other electronic devices are not used during the camp day.
 These items should be left in their bags until the end of the camp day.
 Should a parent or guardian need to contact their camper or communicate information to them, they may contact Camp Management and/or the Magik Theatre Box Office.
 Without digital distractions, campers are able to be present and focus on their artistic growth, and create a strong ensemble with their peers.